Country of origin: cambodia

 [i] Did you study French?

-i] With your parents, you were talking…
+[i] With your parents, you spoke…

-[r] We were talking teochew at home.
+[r] We spoke Teochew at home.

-[i] Can you speak Khmer?
+[i] You know how to speak Khmer?

-[i] And you… went to Macau?
+[i] And you… you went to Macao?

 [r] Yes, in 1972, to escape military service.

-i] So your family is…
+[i] So your family is…

-[r] I’m single, I didn’t get married.
+[r] I’m single, I never married.

 [i] Your parents, they couldn’t leave?